ddieruf/dotnet-pipelines/concourse-tasks/README.md

 #### Optional tasks
 [Sonarqube](https://www.sonarqube.org/) - Scan your code!
 You may have not even considered this a step, but I do.
 Don't relay on your own knowledge of best practice, let Sonarqube scan it and test it against the industrie's practices.

 [Artillery](https://artillery.io/) - Load testing can be a very particular thing.
 To get real results you want to run it in an exact environment/infrastructure as production.
 Obviously we can't produce that in this example.
 So the next best thing is to atleast understand how an individual instance of the app performs under load.
-THis can be the start of understaning how many instances of the app should be running.
+This can be the start of understaning how many instances of the app should be running.
 Artillery is the tool of choice.

 ### Installing